 “A lot of times, a supervisor is not aware that someone is looking to move up the ladder,” Murray says.
 “If you don’t say anything, and you appear to be doing your job well, the thought usually is, ‘Let’s keep that person in that job.’
 You have to take the initiative and let your boss know, ‘I want more opportunities to learn more things.’”

 The next time you submit that big project and get zero feedback in return, don’t let it discourage you.
 Instead, ask your boss what she thought of it, and ask her for something more challenging next time around.

 2. What You Say: ‘The Hours are Too Long’

 The Real Reason: You’re overloaded with responsibilities but are afraid to push back and say, “No, I can’t take on more.”

-The Symptoms: You’re the first in and/or the last to leave, and even when you’re not at work you have a Pavlovian response to the “ding” from your smartphone.
+The Symptoms: You’re the first in and/or the last to leave.
+Even when you’re not at work, you have a Pavlovian response to the “ding” from your smartphone.

 The Solution: Talk to your boss about suggestions on ways to better organize and prioritize your workload.

-Ideally, having this conversation will open your boss’ eyes to exactly how much you have to get done—and how impossible that is within a 40-hour workweek.
+Ideally, having this conversation will open your boss’s eyes to exactly how much you have to get done.
 Also, she might give you guidance on what to prioritize and what deadlines can be spaced out a bit more.
-This can give you some much-needed breathing room (and some recognition from a supervisor who might not have realized how much you’ve been working).
+This can give you some much-needed breathing room.
+Hopefully, it’ll also give you some recognition from a supervisor who might not have realized how much you’ve been working.